solidity-labs-io/forge-proposal-simulator/README.md

 }
 ```

-Contracts with identical names are acceptable provided they are deployed on different networks.
-Duplicates on the same network are not allowed and `Addresses.sol` prevents by reverting during construction.
+Contracts with identical names are acceptable if deployed on different networks.
+Duplicates on the same network are not allowed and Addresses.sol prevents by reverting during construction.

 ## Usage